Mudpuppy12/ares-renown-plugin/README.md

 # Ares Renown Plugin
-A plugin for handling renown - useful in games where renown/glory/influence points are awarded.
+A plugin for handling renown - useful in games where points are awarded for deeds or achievements.

 ## Credits
 Lyanna @ AresCentral